 53. Liability of stranger signing bill

-If a person signs a bill otherwise than as drawer or acceptor, signer of an aval or drawee certifying a cheque, he or she incurs the liabilities of an indorser to a holder in due course.
+If a person signs a bill otherwise than as payer or acceptor, signer of an aval, he or she incurs the liabilities of an indorser to a holder in due course.

 54. Liability of signer of aval